CyrexEnterprise/react-redux-donderstarter/docs/FAQ.md

 For both of the above methods, a separate sourcemap is generated for debugging Sass in [compatible browsers](http://thesassway.com/intermediate/using-source-maps-with-sass).

-### I don't like the magic you just described above.
-I simply want to use a CSS file.
-No problem.
-Reference your CSS file in index.html, and add a step to the build process to copy your CSS file over to the same relative location /dist as part of the build step.
-But be forwarned, you lose style hot reloading with this approach.

-### I just want an empty starter kit.
-This starter kit includes an example app so you can see how everything hangs together on a real app.
-When you're done reviewing it, run this to remove the demo app:

-  `npm run remove-demo`

-Don't want to use Redux?
-See the next question for some steps on removing Redux.

-### Do I have to use Redux?
-Nope.
-Redux is useful for applications with more complex data flows.
-If your app is simple, Redux is overkill.
-Remove Redux like this:

- 1. Run `npm run remove-demo`
- 2. Uninstall Redux related packages: `npm uninstall redux react-redux redux-thunk`
- 3. Create a new empty component in /components.
- 4. Call render on the new top level component you created in step 3 in src/index.js.

-### How do I remove React Router?
- 1. Uninstall React Router and routing related packages: `npm uninstall --save react-router`
- 2. Delete the following files: `src/routes.js`
- 3. Remove `import { Link, IndexLink } from 'react-router';` from top of `src/components/App.js`, add a reference to `src/components/FuelSavingsForm.js`, and replace body of (implicit) render with this: `<FuelSavingsPage />`.

 ### How do I deploy this?
 `npm run build`.
 This will build the project for production.
 It does the following:
 * Minifies all JS